inv4fee2020/pli_node_conf/node_backup_restore.md

     - exported node recovery keys json files

 #### Database files;
-Using the inbuild postgres database utility, we take a full backup of the plugin node database *_"plugin_mainnet_db"_*
+Using the inbuilt postgres database utility, we take a full backup of the plugin node database *_"plugin_mainnet_db"_*, which produces a single sql data file.

 #### File Encryption
 As touched on above, all compressed backup files are gpg encrypted.
 The process follows the same approach as the actual node installation whereby the _KEYSTORE PASSWORD_ is used to secure the backup files.
 As this password is already securely stored in your password manager / key safe, it was the logical method to employ rather than creating another strong password to have to store & document.

 ---
+---

 ## Performing a RESTORE

 There are two approaches to the restore operation as set out below.

----
 ---
 ### In-Place RESTORE